ujr/dockers/dirvish/README.md

 append the corresponding public key, *identity.pub*, to to the client's */root/.ssh/authorized_keys* file.

-For *master.conf* and *ssmtp.conf* consult the dirvish and ssmtp(8) man pages.
-These two files will be copied to their standard places whenever the container is called with the `runall` argument.
+For *master.conf* consult the dirvish man pages.
+This file will be copied to its standard place whenever the container is called with the `runall` argument.

 The container, when invoked with the `setup` argument, will generate a key pair if the private key is not found.
-It will also provide default *master.conf* and *ssmtp.conf* files if they do not yet exist.
+It will also provide a default *master.conf* file and per vault *default.conf* files if any do not yet exist.

 The *mirror.sh* script may be changed if need be.
 It is invoked as a pre-server script by Dirvish.

-Mail notifications are only sent if the `MAILTO` env var is set and if the *ssmtp.conf* file is found.
-To set env vars in the container, add `-e NAME=VALUE` arguments to `docker run`.

 Docker generates host names for its containers.
 To override, use the `-h hostname` argument to `docker run`, for example,